Bipolar Mood Disorders

 Most insurers, employers and co-workers do not have sufficient understanding regarding the challenge of living with mental illness and its effects.
 This makes dealing with it a lot more difficult and challenging and leaves people feeling isolated.

-The experienced Toronto disability lawyers at Affinity Law are long-term advocates for people with mental disorders that have dramatically altered their lifestyle.
+The experienced Toronto injury lawyers at Affinity Law are long-term advocates for people with mental disorders that have dramatically altered their lifestyle.
 If you or somebody you love has been suffering an injury accident of any sort or has their disability claim denied, then you should not wait to contact our firm as soon as possible.
 We pride ourselves on delivering the best legal representation to those who need it most.

 Our lawyers have a unique advantage on other law-firms in our area of practice.
 We have previously defended insurers that provide disability insurance.
 We intimately know the criteria that is applied in the claim denial process and we effectively advocate for our client’s best interests, fighting the very same insurance providers that have denied your disability claim.